 12. Document your travel adventures

-Traveling is such an excellent experience, and many of us document memories during our travels.
+Travelling is such an excellent experience, and many of us document memories during our travels.
 Most of the time, our snaps just stay on a memory card or get buried on the social platforms.
-With smartphones, virtually limitless platforms and an unlimited cloud storage, we are usually forgetting about our special occasions and important moments in our lives.
+With smartphones, virtually limitless platforms and unlimited cloud storage, we are usually forgetting about our special occasions and important moments in our lives.

 The more sentimental of us might use this time to create lasting keepsakes of our travel adventures.
-Display your photos on the walls of your home, create a travel photo book or memory wallpaper, reminisce on your favorite travel adventures.
+Display your photos on the walls of your home, create a travel photo book or memory wallpaper, reminisce on your favourite travel adventures.

 How do you cure wanderlust?
-What do you do when you can`t travel, and you are stuck at home?
+What do you do when you can’t travel, and you are stuck at home?
 Let us know in the comments section below.

 MORE ARTICLES TO SPARK YOUR DREAMS OF TRAVEL: